 B.2.2.
 Observation of NETs in vivo

 Although the fluorescent histone line was working, it was anticipated that observing NETs in the absence of a fluorescent elastase or myeloperoxidase would be difficult due to 1) no previous in vivo imaging of NETs in zebrafish and 2) no awareness as to which infectious conditions create NETs.
 Most studies on NETs have been done in vitro, with the absence of tissue hindrance giving a clear appearance of extracellular traps.
 However, in vivo it can be difficult to observe extracellular DNA as cell edges can be difficult to detect in thick tissues.
 It is also unknown if neutrophils of zebrafish embryos have the ability to form extracellular traps, although NETs have been reported in adult zebrafish (Palić et al. 2007).
-Therefore the fluorescent histone line was tested in combination with SYTOX® Green in order to detect extracellular DNA.
+Therefore, the fluorescent histone line was tested in combination with SYTOX® Green in order to detect extracellular DNA.

 SYTOX dyes are nucleic acid stains that cannot penetrate through cell membranes and are usually used for in vitro studies (Kraaij et al. 2016).
 In the fluorescent histone line, extracellular DNA from myeloid cells would therefore be labelled red and green.
 Embryos were infected sub-cutaneously at 30 hours post-fertilisation with mCherry-expressing SH1000.
 This site of injection was selected as it allows neutrophils to be the primary cells involved in bacterial killing (Colucci-Guyon et al. 2011).
 Then embryos were injected at 22 or 46 hours post-infection with a nanolitre of 1 mM SYTOX Green and imaged 2 hours afterwards.
 The SYTOX Green dye was visualised in the GFP channel.
 Surprisingly, lots of non-specific staining was observed with epithelial cells around the yolk appearing bright green in both PBS-injected and infected embryos (Figure B9A and B respectively).
 Discreet green dots were also present, especially in the brain, of both control and infected embryos.
 When imaging at higher magnification, most red neutrophils and bacteria were surrounded by a diffuse green stain in the tail (Figure B10A).
-However such green staining patterns were also observed in PBS-injected embryos (Figure B9C), therefore likely not specific to infection or DNA.
+However, such green staining patterns were also observed in PBS-injected embryos (Figure B9C), therefore likely not specific to infection or DNA.
 In one instance, a diffuse green stain and mCherry expression were observed together (Figure B10B).
 The green pattern was different from the unspecific stain but it was difficult to determine if the mCherry was from bacteria or a neutrophil that extruded its DNA or both.
 Hence, it could be either a non-specific staining, an extracellular trap or a cell that was damaged.
 The SYTOX Green stain was also seemingly targeting dying bacteria as green and red dots much smaller than whole cells were sometimes observed (Figure B10C).
 The ability of myeloid cells expressing the fluorescent histone construct to form extracellular traps remains to be established.
 Using the SYTOX Green in vivo had more drawbacks than advantages as non-specific staining was considerable.
 Lowering the concentration of the dye had minimal effect on the brightness of the stain.
 Thus, using the dye alone instead of the transgenic line for observing NETs would likely be ineffectual.

 B.3.
 Discussion